HurSungYun/OperatingSystem_2016spr/README.md

 ## 3.1 Investigation of the process tree

-* By executing the task for many times, we found that the systemd-udevd generates a child with the same name periodically.
-And an extra kworker is created and deleted from time to time.
+* By executing the program several times, we found that the task 'systemd-udevd' generates a child with the same name periodically.
+Also, kworker is created and deleted from time to time.

-* We found that systemd-udevd manage devices and events.
-It communicates between device and kernel.
+* We found that systemd-udevd manages the device and events.
+It communicates between the device and the kernel.

-* Therefore, its child is created when our test program send a syscall message or other some communication is needed and the process is destroyed when we don't need it.
+* Therefore, its child is created when our test program sends a syscall message and the process is destroyed when we don't need it.

 ## 3.2 Investigation of the process tree launching some applications